To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 If you watch how babies first learn to stand and walk, you’ll notice that they spread their feet apart, which makes them more stable.

 In the Standard dances all of this is thrown away.
 Having feet turned out causes a wide variety of issues, notably having one partner’s foot blocking the path where the other needs to step.
-Even in Tango, which is not a swing dance, both feet are always aligned to face in the same direction.
+Even in Tango, which is not a swing dance, both feet are almost always aligned to face in the same direction.
 In some ways this goes against our natural instinct, but it makes sense when you consider the dynamic aspects of these dances.

-Standard is different
+Ballroom is different from Latin